kdoore/CS1335-Documentation/paddleDropGame.rst

 	  timer.start();
 	}

-In the above code, only 1 drop is created each time the timer goes off.
-This drop is created in the array location:  drops[totalDrops].
-The first time a drop is created, it's in the first array positon:  drops[0].
-After the drop is created, totalDrops is incremented:  totalDrops++.
-So, the next time the timer.isFinished() is true, then the next drop will be created.
-For our game, we want to create different types of drops so we'll use :ref:_Polymorphism.
+In the above code, only 1 drop is created each time the timer goes off!
+This drop is created in the array location:  ``drops[totalDrops]``  The first time a drop is created, it's in the first array positon:  ``drops[0]`` After the drop is created, totalDrops is incremented to ``1``:  ``totalDrops++``  So, the next time the ``timer.isFinished()`` is true, then the next drop will be created in the array location: drops[1].
+For our game, we want to create different types of drops so we'll take advantage of the idea that inheritance allows us to use :ref:`Polymorphism`

 Polymorphism
 =============